CharityInfinity/CharityInfinity/u-i-foundation.md

     in desperate need of care, rehabilitation and support.
-Our vision is to work with these homes and transform them into model homes which empower their inmates to lead a fruitful and fulfilling life.<br><br><strong>For Corpus Funding : </strong>We can donate to U&amp;I's corpus by sending a wire transfer to the bank details and following it up with an email to accounts@uandi.org.in and ajit@uandi.org.in stating that the amount donated is to go towards U&amp;I's corpus.  "
+Our vision is to work with these homes and transform them into model homes which empower their inmates to lead a fruitful and fulfilling life.<br><br><strong>For Corpus Funding : </strong>We can donate to U&amp;I's corpus by sending a wire transfer to their bank details and following it up with an email to accounts@uandi.org.in and ajit@uandi.org.in stating that the amount donated is to go towards U&amp;I's corpus."
   slug: ''
   media:
     image: "/uploads/2022/06/08/u-i-foundation.jpg"